Lawrence-Dawson/bud_challenge/README.md

 - Created a HackingService that has both DeathStarGateway and TranslatorService as dependencies and implimented calls to DeathStarGateways endpoints.
 - Added response parsing to HackingService to parse Droidspeak to Basic.
 - Added error handling to throw an exception when a bad response is received.
+- Added a cache to cache the DeathStar auth response, reducing the number of suspision raising requests and sucuring the safety of the Alliance.

+## Development comments:

+- The requirements ask that the certificate AND key be sent in every request.
+This seemed odd, the certificate IS the public key.
+If I were to send the certificate and the only other key, the private key, it would severely endanger the Alliance and could cost us the war.
+I can only assume this requirement was added by an Empire spy.... or was a typo.

 ## To Run Tests